maoschanz/nautilus-launcher-creator/README.md

 ## How to install

-Install `python-nautilus` (that's the name on Debian at least).
+- Install the package `python-nautilus` (it's its name on Debian at least).

-Download the code, make `install.sh` executable, and execute it (from a terminal opened in the adequate folder).
+- Download the code, make `install.sh` executable, and execute it.

-Execute `nautilus -q` (quitting Nautilus), and then it should works.
+- Quit (and restart) Nautilus, and then it should works.